5 Tips on How to Help Someone Struggling with Addiction

 Tips On How You Can Help Someone Struggling with Addiction

-After understanding addiction, you will need some guidelines on how to help this person.
-This person needs to be directed toward the proper treatment, encouraged and most of all, loved and supported during their recovery journey.
+After understanding addiction, you will need some guidelines on how to help a loved one.
+This person needs to be directed toward the proper treatment, encouraged, and most of all loved and supported during their recovery journey.

-That said, here are some tips on how to take care of people struggling with addiction:
+That said, here are five (5) tips on how to care for people struggling with addiction.

 1. Empathize Through Educating Yourself About Addiction

-You need to know what addiction is, who is an addicted person, and what the symptoms are of addiction.
+It’s important to know what addiction is, who is an addicted person, and the symptoms of addiction.
 Only then can you recognize addiction symptoms in your loved one and understand what they are going through.
-Learning about addiction helps you better understand your loved one's disease, what they are going through, which is the first step to helping them.
+Learning about addiction helps you better understand your loved one's disease, and what they are going through, which is the first step to helping them.

 2. Offering Your Support

 Most addicts fail to see how much they are loved.
 Try to show them how much you care about them and are willing to support them.
-Let them know that you are willing to go beyond to see to it their recovery is successful and lasting.
+Let them know you are willing to go above and beyond to see to it their recovery is successful and lasting.

 3. Encouraging The Person to Get Help